DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 "Very long," Lina answered when we didn't.
 "We should get him upstairs.
 He needs rest."

 "Yes.
 Rest."
 But Mrs. Amari didn't move.
 Still studying us.
-"You seem... different, Jason.
-Can't quite put my finger on it.
-But something's changed."
+"You breathe differently," she said quietly.

 We managed a slight smile.
 "A lot happened today."

 "I'm sure it did."
 Her gaze sharpened.
-Then shifted to Lina.
-And back.
-"The air between you two is different, too.
-More... settled.
-Like something that was circling finally found its center."
+Shifted to Lina.
+Back to us.
+Then, softer: "Like something finally found its center."

-Lina blushed slightly.
-"Mrs. Amari—"

-"I'm not prying.
-Just observing."
-The old woman smiled.
-"Whatever happened today, you both came through it.
-Together.
-That matters."

 We nodded.
 Unsure what to say.
 How much did she perceive?
 Could she sense the resonance change?
 Or just reading body language and relationship dynamics?